Reviews You Can Rely On

 Size Tested (EU) 42.5

 Putting the shoes on and taking them off can be a bit fussy.
 It's annoying that the upper BOA dial is attached to the upper flap rather than on the side of the shoe, and the upper cable tends to snag on the lower BOA dial.
-The sole of the shoe is so stiff that riding with the closure too tight for too long can cause foot fatigue.
-If you regularly ride long distances, it's worth considering a more flexible and more comfortable shoe like the Quoc Escape Road.
+The shoe's sole is so stiff that riding with the closure too tight for too long can cause foot fatigue.
+If you regularly ride long distances, a more flexible and comfortable shoe like the Quoc Escape Road is worth considering.
 But don't get us wrong, the newest S-Phyre RC903 is still comfortable enough for all-day rides, especially for competitive riders who aim to eke out every bit of performance.

 Read more: Shimano S-Phyre SH-RC903 review